 From 2003 – 2006, Jamie presented four series of The Games for Channel 4, a reality television show which saw celebrities compete against in each other in Olympic style events.
 2007 saw The Search air on Channel 4, a game show conceived, produced and presented by Jamie, in which contestants with unique skills had to solve a variety of ancient clues and puzzles from throughout history.
 That year also saw Jamie present BBC1’s coverage of the Princess Diana Memorial Concert, Sport Relief and The People’s Quiz.

-Jamie has filmed four series of Forbidden History for the Yesterday Channel, which he has fronted since 2013 to wide acclaim.
+2018 saw Jamie film his fifth series of Forbidden History for the Yesterday Channel, which he fronted from 2013 to wide acclaim.
 The programme uncovers the truth behind great historical myths, conspiracy theories, ancient treasures, lost civilisations and war time secrets.

-Jamie lives with his wife, two sons and dog Magnus in West London and has a huge passion for property and interior design, regularly renovating his own properties.
+Jamie lives with his wife, two sons and dog Magnus in West London and alongside his broadcast career, has a huge passion for property, renovation and interior design.